Georgia

 Restrictions

 Georgia is enforcing a 6-week abortion ban.[1]Ga.
 Code Ann. § 16-12-141.
-On September 30, 2024, a state district court found that the Georgia Constitution prohibits political interference with an individual’s abortion decision before viability and issued a permanent injunction,[2]SisterSong Women of Color Reprod.
+On September 30, 2024, a state district court found that the Georgia Constitution prohibits political interference with an individual’s abortion decision before viability and issued a permanent injunction.[2]SisterSong Women of Color Reprod.
 Just.
 Collective v.
 State of Georgia, No. 2022-CV-367796 (Sup.
 Ct.
 Fulton Cnty.
 Sept.
-30, 2024) (declaring sections 4 and 11 of the LIFE Act unconstitutional and … Continue reading which the Georgia Supreme Court stayed pending the state’s appeal.
-[3]SisterSong Women of Color Reprod.
+30, 2024) (declaring sections 4 and 11 of the LIFE Act unconstitutional and … Continue reading The Georgia Supreme Court stayed the permanent injunction pending the state’s appeal allowing the ban to remain in effect.[3]SisterSong Women of Color Reprod.
 Just.
 Collective v.
 State of Georgia, No. 2022-CV-367796 (Ga.
 Oct.
 7, 2024).
-Previously, the state supreme court permitted the ban to remain in effect.[4]State of Georgia v.
+On February 20, 2025, the state supreme court vacated the permanent injunction and remanded the case to the trial court.[4]The state supreme court vacated the permanent injunction and remanded the case to the trial court following a change in state law about third party standing.
+The trial court has been instructed to … Continue reading Previously, the state supreme court permitted the ban to remain in effect.[5]State of Georgia v.
 SisterSong Women of Color Reprod.
 Just.
 Collective, 894 S.E.2d 1 (Ga.
 2023).

 Previously, Georgia law generally prohibited abortion at twenty weeks post-fertilization; however, abortion care is allowed between 6 and 20 weeks post-fertilization if the pregnancy was the result of rape or incest.[6]GA.
 CODE ANN. § 16-12-141(b)(2).
 State law asserts that “natural person” includes an “unborn child”.
 [7]GA.
 CODE ANN. § 1-2-1, permanently enjoined by SisterSong Women of Color Reprod.
 Just.
 Collective v.
 Kemp, 472 F. Supp.
 3d 1297 (N.D.
 Ga.
 2020); rev’d and vacated, SisterSong Women of Color … Continue reading It also prohibits D&X abortion procedures.[8]GA.
 CODE ANN. § 16-12-144(b).
 Pregnant people who seek abortion care must undergo a mandatory twenty-four-hour waiting period and biased counseling.[9]Id. § 31-9A-3.
 Georgia also limits public funding for,[10]Ga.
 Dep’t of Cmty.
 Health, Div. of Medicaid, Policies and Procedures for Hospital Services, § 911 (2016), available at https://gshp.wildapricot.org/resources/Documents/procedures_hospital.pdf; Ga. … Continue reading and private insurance coverage of, abortion.[11]GA.
 CODE ANN. § 33-24-59.17(a).
 Georgia law generally requires that a parent or legal guardian be notified about a minor’s abortion;[12]Id. § 15-11-682. alternatively a judge can approve a minor’s petition without parental notification.[13]Id. § 15-11-684(c).